PowerPC 600: PowerPC 604

 The PowerPC 604 was introduced in December 1994 alongside the 603 and was designed as a high-performance chip for workstations and entry-level servers and as such had support for symmetric multiprocessing in hardware.
 The 604 was used extensively in Apple's high-end systems and was also used in Macintosh clones, IBM's low-end RS/6000 servers and workstations, Amiga accelerator boards, and as an embedded CPU for telecom applications.

 The 604 is a superscalar processor capable of issuing four instructions simultaneously.
 The 604 has a six-stage pipeline and six execution units that can work in parallel, finishing up to six instructions every cycle.
-Two simple and one complex integer units, one floating-point unit, one branch-processing unit managing out-of-order execution and one load/store unit.
+It has two simple and one complex integer units, one floating-point unit, one branch-processing unit managing out-of-order execution, and one load/store unit.
 It has separate 16 KB data and instruction L1 caches.
 The external interface is a 32- or 64-bit 60x bus that operates at clock rates up to 50 MHz.

 The PowerPC 604 contains 3.6 million transistors and was fabricated by IBM and Motorola with a 0.5 μm CMOS process with four levels of interconnect.
 The die measured 12.4 mm by 15.8 mm (196 mm2) and drew 14-17 W at 133 MHz.
 It operated at speeds between 100 and 180 MHz.